leobugeja/leobugeja.github.io/content/posts/24-04-30-spring-mass.md

 ## Desription
-🖱️ Scroll the page or drag the weight to interact with the system.
+🖱️ Scroll the page or drag the bottom mass to interact with the system.

 The damping represents air resistance and internal energy dissipation from extension and compression of the spring.